GiftyMateKole/ash-sweb-2016-group7/Add.md

 ### var insurance ###
 Stores the insurance id user inputs.

+### var ajaxPageUrl ###
+Stores the url of the page with the commands.

 ###Methods###
 ###addPatient()###
-Takes input from user and sends it to the server side using url provided with a command.
+Takes input from user and sends it to the server side using the url provided with a command.

 ###addPatientComplete()###
-Displays a message when the addPatient() is done executing
+Displays a message when the addPatient() method is done executing